TinyCB/Chaturbate-affiliate-api-script/readme.md

 - Use the “Change Admin Password” fields at the bottom of the admin page.
 - After saving, your new password is instantly active.

-Absolutely!
-Here's an updated **"What You Can Configure"** section for your README, covering everything visible on your admin page, in clear language:

----

 ### **What You Can Configure**

 - Site name, affiliate ID, and main logo